 With the proposed use of FHIR-based APIs, the ONC envisions the EHR as the gateway to a world of service partners that drive more opportunities to sell software and make their clients (and their clients’ clients) happy.
 The economical advantage is tied to the open flow of data and to vendors that design their systems and integrations with this in mind.

-How Can We Achieve Data Liquidity Now Without Waiting for Legislative Mandates and EHR Vendors to Conform?
+How Can We Achieve Data Liquidity Now, Without Having to Wait for Legislative Mandates and EHR Vendors to Conform?

-As much of an isolated conundrum as this seems, healthcare is not alone when it comes to these interoperability challenges.
+As much of a conundrum as this seems, healthcare is not alone when it comes to these interoperability challenges.
 There are lessons to be learned from aeronautics, automotive, and consumer electronics industries that are available today to move organizations beyond information blocking and interoperability, directly into data liquidity.
 Perhaps the biggest ‘a-ha’ these industries discovered was front end integration – the power of leveraging the user interface versus the database to get to data.
-If we were to compare EHR data extraction and insertion to going in and out of a house – we’d realize that using the front door instead of digging a hole, adding a pipe underground, and coming up through the basement is a heck of a lot cheaper and faster.
+If we were to compare EHR data extraction and insertion to going in and out of a house – we’d realize that using the front door instead of digging a hole to add a pipe underground and come up through the basement is a heck of a lot cheaper and faster.

 The thing to remember: If you’re looking for a way to bidirectionally exchange data with disparate EHRs or other core operational systems like practice management, billing, radiology, lab, and others, there are new and innovative alternatives to HL7 and other back end database approaches.
 You can get to the same data and more with front end integration, an approach other industries have used for decades to securely integrate thousands of complex systems, improve quality ratings, and save billions.